 On top of that, cold weather will deflate tires even faster.
 The other problem that you could run into is flat spots — when a tire develops a type of memory that prevents it from being wholly round.

 You’ll see uneven wear unless you inflate your tires back to their original shape.
-If you neglect your tires after letting your car sit for a while, it can cause permanent tire damage which cannot be corrected with wheel balancing and weights; and it can even lead to tire failure when out on the road.
+If you neglect your tires after letting your car sit for a while, it can cause permanent tire damage which cannot be corrected with wheel and tire balancing using weights; and it can even lead to tire failure when out on the road.

 Flat spots can also affect your steering and handling.
-It’s usually after a month of driving inactivity that flat spots begin to form in your tires.
+It’s usually after a month of driving inactivity that your tires will begin to deform like this.

 Batteries Lose Charge